 Libidn is developed for the GNU/Linux system, but runs on over 20 Unix platforms (including Solaris, IRIX, AIX, and Tru64) and Windows.
-Libidn is written in C and (parts of) the API is accessible from C, C#, C++, Emacs Lisp, Python and Java.
+The library is written in C and (parts of) the API is also accessible from C++, Emacs Lisp, Python and Java.
+A native Java and C# port is included.

-Also included is a command line tool, several self tests, code examples, and more, all licensed under the GNU General Public License version 3.0 (see $\langle undefined \rangle$ [GNU GPL], page $\langle undefined \rangle$).
+Also included is a command line tool, several self tests, code examples, and more.